graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 In alignment with the
 [HTTP 1.1 Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2)
-specification, when a client does not include at least one supported media type in the `Accept` HTTP header, the server MAY choose to respond in one of several ways.
-The server MUST either:
+specification, when a client does not include at least one supported media type in the `Accept` HTTP header, the server MUST either:

 1. Disregard the `Accept` header and respond with the default media type of `application/json`, specifying this in the `Content-Type` header; OR
-2. Respond with a `406 Not Acceptable` status code.
+2. Respond with a `406 Not Acceptable` status code and stop processing the request.

 ## Status Codes